Coronavirus threatens to 'overwhelm' German health system, Merkel says | DW | 29.10.2020

 She also took aim at conspiracy theories and disinformation in the fight against the virus in a likely jab at the far-right Alternative for Germany (AfD).

-"Lies, disinformation and conspiracy theories not only damage democratic debate, but also the fight against the virus.
+"Lies, disinformation and conspiracy theories not only damage democratic debate, but also the fight against the virus," the chancellor said.

 German lawmakers on both the federal and state levels have growing increasingly frustrated in recent weeks over not being involved in the crisis talks.